pikvm/ustreamer/README.md

     --workers=3 \ # Maximum workers for OpenMAX
     --persistent \ # Don't re-initialize device on timeout (for example when HDMI cable was disconnected) --dv-timings \ # Use DV-timings
-    --drop-same-frames=30 # Save that traffic
+    --drop-same-frames=30 # Save the traffic
 ```

 You can always view the full list of options with ```ustreamer --help```.